danwhitston/auction-api/README.md

 docker-compose up
 ```

-This should bring up the API on <http://localhost:3000>, and a cron job in a separate container that closes off auctions and marks the winner once every minute.
+This should bring up the API on <http://localhost:3000>.
+To verify it's working, navigate to that address in a browser and you should see the message 'Server is running!' in the browser window.

-Docker containers, images and volumes may behave unexpectedly depending on how you use them.
+The docker compose file sets up three separate services: the API, the auction-closer which runs on a cron job, and a MongoDB service that stores data for the API.
+Both the API and the auction-closer communicate with the Mongo database, but the only service that's exposed to users is the API, via requests to the localhost endpoint.

+Because of the services being used, the services may behave unintuitively when stopped and started.
 To avoid confusion, do the following:

 - **To stop and start without losing the state of your containers**, either run `docker-compose stop` or interrupt the process in the console with Ctrl-C. This will preserve the db content.
 Then run `docker-compose start` to restart them.
 This has the advantage that you can preserve the state of your database without having to re-seed its contents.
 But on the downside, any changes you make to the application source code will not be reflected in the dockerised applications.
-You can however rebuild individual services by name using e.g. `docker-compose build web closer`.
+You can however rebuild individual services by name using e.g. `docker-compose build web closer`, which will refresh the code without affected the MongoDB service.
 - **When stopping the services, to clear data and builds for both the Mongo database and the two applications**, run `docker-compose down --rmi local` in the root folder.
 You can do this in a separate console, or use Ctrl-C to stop the containers and get control back, then run this command.
 The next time you bring up the services, they will start afresh.
 - **To guarantee a fresh build, with a clean database and freshly built applications**, run `docker-compose up --build -V`.
 This takes slightly longer to start due to the rebuilding process, but you definitely won't be running old code or using a database with existing records.